phiresky/rpi-autousbupload/README.md

 Automatically uploads data from usb devices to an ftp server.
 Just plug in any USB mass storage device (harddrives, usb-sticks, etc.) and it will automatically upload all files.
 It will also send an email on start and finish and show progress on a status website: ![screenshot](http://i.imgur.com/xKxw1rE.png)

-Originally written for [Lichtathleten](http://lichtathleten.com/) but relatively general purpose.
+Originally written for [Lichtathleten](http://lichtathleten.com/) but should work for any general purpose.

 features
 ---